-We have audited the standalone financial statements of GLOFIX ADVISORY SERVICES PRIVATE LIMITED ("the Company"), which comprise the balance sheet as at 31st March 2023, and the statement of Profit and Loss, (statement of changes in equity) and its cash flow and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the standalone financial statements of GLOFIX ADVISORY SERVICES PRIVATE LIMITED ("the Company"), which comprise the balance sheet as at 31st March 2024, and the statement of Profit and Loss, (statement of changes in equity) and its cash flow and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, and profit/loss, (changes in equity) for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the Standalone financial statements gives the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the recognition and measurement principles laid down in the Indian Accounting Standards ('Ind AS') as prescribed under section 133 of the Companies Act, 2013 ('Act'), read together with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and other accounting principles generally accepted in India of the net loss, total comprehensive loss and other financial information of the Company for the year ended March 31, 2024.